-Existing MARL studies tend to address heterogeneous agent cooperation problems implicitly, without especially distinguishing them from homogeneous ones \cite{rashid2018qmix, rashid2020weighted}.
-Firstly, all agents are given the same action space despite their type, except that some particular actions are invalid concerning some of the agent types.
-Secondly, agents are not explicitly modeled according to their type, instead, agents need to discover their abilities and strengths by interacting with the environment and teammates.
-Such practice is successful in many tasks with weak agent ability distinction because agent experience can be shared regardless of agent type.
-However, in complex heterogeneous problems, the agent policy cannot be generalized from one type to another, meaning that agents cannot benefit from sharing their experiences with different-type agents.
+Existing MARL studies tend to address heterogeneous agent cooperation problems implicitly, without distinguishing them especially from homogeneous ones \cite{rashid2018qmix, rashid2020weighted}.
+Firstly, all agents are provided with an identical action space, irrespective of their types.
+If there are type-specific actions only available to certain agent types, an action masking technique is used to handle these special cases.
+Secondly, agents are not explicitly modeled according to their types; instead, agents need to discover their abilities and strengths by interacting with the environment and teammates.
+This practice is successful in many task domains with weak agent ability distinction because agent experience can be shared regardless of agent types.
+However, in complex heterogeneous problems, the agent policy cannot be generalized across different types, preventing agents from benefiting from shared experiences with agents of different types.

-In recent years, the majority of efficient algorithms based on multiagent systems have been developed without explicit agent-type consideration.
-In early models such as IQL (Independently Q-Learning) \cite{watkins1989learning}, each agent learns its own policy independently.
-Then \cite{lowe2017multi} points out the non-stationary problem when directly migrating single-agent approaches to multiagent environments.
-In \cite{lowe2017multi} a MADDPG algorithm is proposed for stabilizing multiagent RL based on DDPG (Deep Deterministic Policy Gradient \cite{lillicrap2015continuous}).
-Moreover, a value decomposition algorithm VDN \cite{sunehag2017value} proposes a model based on Q-learning, and this model is further improved by Qmix \cite{rashid2018qmix}, and Weighted Qmix \cite{rashid2020weighted}, which use hyper-networks \cite{ha2016hypernetworks} to decompose the task reward signals.
-Other algorithms such as \cite{foerster2018counterfactual, yang2020q} provide further improvement by leveraging the counterfactual advantage function and integrated gradient.
-Nevertheless, classic MARL methods ignore the discrepancies in agent numbers and abilities between different types, which can cause non-stationary problems between heterogeneous agents and have a negative impact on algorithm performance.
+In recent years, the majority of SOTA algorithms based on multiagent systems have been developed without explicit agent-type consideration.
+In early models, such as IQL (Independently Q-Learning) \cite{watkins1989learning}, each agent learns its own policy independently.
+According to \cite{lowe2017multi}, directly transferring single-agent approaches to multiagent environments results in a non-stationary problem \cite{hernandez2017survey}.
+To address this issue, \cite{lowe2017multi} proposes a MADDPG algorithm, which is based on DDPG (Deep Deterministic Policy Gradient \cite{lillicrap2015continuous}), for stabilizing multiagent RL.
+Moreover, a value decomposition algorithm VDN \cite{sunehag2017value} proposes a model based on Q-learning.
+And the VDN model is further improved by Qmix \cite{rashid2018qmix} and Weighted Qmix \cite{rashid2020weighted}, which use hyper-networks \cite{ha2016hypernetworks} to decompose the task reward signals.
+Nevertheless, classic MARL methods ignore the discrepancies in the numbers and abilities of agents from different types, which can negatively impact algorithm performance.